juangallostra/Landscape-generator/README.md

 # Landscape_generator
 Python landscape generator using midpoint displacement.

+To read an in depth explanation visit this [blog entry](https://bitesofcode.wordpress.com/2016/12/23/landscape-generation-using-midpoint-displacement/)

 I am finally using the API provided by ColourLovers at http://www.colourlovers.com/api

 ## TODO